 Foreclosure doesn’t happen overnight.
 And this is a fact.
-Foreclosure only begins when you miss a couple of months of payments.
+A foreclosure only begins when you miss a couple of months of payments.
 Usually, the lender will send you a notice of default when you miss four or five months of payment.
-They’ll also specify an amount that you need to pay for to cover up for the defaulted loan and a deadline along with it.
-Once you failed to meet the requirements, you can expect foreclosure process to begin any time.
+They’ll also specify an amount that you need to pay to cover up for the defaulted loan and a deadline along with it.
+Once you failed to meet the requirements, you can expect the foreclosure process to begin at any time.

-So, you’ll have a minimum of four to five months (depends on the lender) after the last payment to cover up your default payments
+So, you’ll have a minimum of four to five months (depending on the lender) after the last payment to cover up your default payments

 3. Judicial Foreclosure a Boon?

 Once you understand you are under either judicial or non-judicial foreclosure, the first thing to do is not to panic.
-Judicial foreclosure usually comes under foreclosure by bank.
+A judicial foreclosure usually comes under foreclosure by a bank.
 But, let us make one thing clear, the latter situation might be less advantageous as these happen way quicker.
 However, you’ll be the legal owner of the foreclosed property has been terminated by a new sale deal.

 4. Call Your Lender

 A lot can happen over a call.
 Don’t back yourself from calling your lender and asking for a relaxation.
-Explain your situation, try reasoning with him for an extended mortgage pay off time.
+Explain your situation, and try reasoning with him for an extended mortgage pay-off time.
 Hopefully, he/she might agree.
 This might even help to delay foreclosure.
-Well, it’s worth a shot right!
+Well, it’s worth a shot, right?

 5. Chapter 13’ Your Last Resort

 Chapter 13 can be your last resort.
 A lawyer can help you file a Chapter 13 bankruptcy, which will in turn force the lender to negotiate a payment plan.
 But, use this as a last resort only.
-Being stated as bankrupt can hurt your credit score and filed suit against a lender can drag you into much more deeper troubles.
-You'll also have an option to put your home on short sales.
+Being stated as bankrupt can hurt your credit score and filing suit against a lender can drag you into much deeper troubles.
+You’ll also have the option to put your home on short sales.

 With a little bit of preparation, you can survive the whole foreclosure process.
 You’ll have enough time to prepare for it, and you only need to vacate the property till there’s a new buyer.
-So, save up some money and look for a better and affordable rental.
-As for lenders, to find a buyer for a property under foreclosure is pretty tricky.
+So, save up some money and look for a better and more affordable rental.
+As for lenders, finding a buyer for a property under foreclosure is pretty tricky.
 There are many agencies and skilled real estate agents to ease up the pressure and help you get a new buyer.
-You can contact real estate professionals like ‘elite properties’ for more experienced advice and foreclosure help.
+You can contact real estate professionals like ‘Elite Properties’ for more experienced advice and foreclosure help.